 If the image you would like to search is itself an image you have found through a google search.
 A simple right click on the image will prompt a small menu bar to appear.
-On this bar you should find the option for Search Google for Image.
-This option show where the image is being used.

-Uploading From Your Desktop
+Uploading from your Desktop

-Another way to accomplish a reverse image search (GRIS) is to upload an image from your library.
-Under the Camera option, there are two tabs, the first of which is called Paste image URL.
-The pasting of an image URL onto this bar, will yield the same results as the Search Google for Image option.
+Moreover, another way to accomplish a reverse image search is to upload an image that you have on your library.
+Under the ‘Camera’ option, there are two tabs.
+The first of which is called ‘Paste image URL’.
+The pasting of an image URL onto this bar, will yield the same results the ‘Search Google for Image’ option would yield.

 However, GRIS does have its limitations.
 GRIS tends to be able to easily recover images from the main pages of sites, however it does appear to struggle with sub-pages an other subsequent links.

 Want to learn more about Google?